fbpx Skip to main content

 “He’s the type of horse that people will be talking about, like they talk about Hollywood Gold, Cee Bars, Gray Badger II, and Joe Hancock,” Blodgett added.
 “In the generations ahead, Tanquery Gin is going to have that kind of impact on our horses here at the ranch.”

-He was correct, the stallion’s career was stellar, siring 178 money-earners of more than $2.3 million and 2,394 AQHA points, and his daughters have produced the earners of more than $3 million.
-He was purchased by the ranch in 1996 and was an instrumental part of developing the ranch’s renowned breeding program.
+He was correct; the stallion’s career was stellar, siring 178 money-earners of more than $2.3 million and 2,394 AQHA points, and his daughters have produced earners of more than $3 million.
+He was purchased by the ranch in 1996 and was an instrumental part in developing the ranch’s renowned breeding program.

 There is no doubt that the bloodlines of great stallions like Hollywood Gold, Cee Bars, Gray Badger II, Peppy San Badger, Tenino Badger and Tanquery Gin have made a major impact on the ranch’s remuda and that their influence is seen in western performance events and ranch programs across the country.